mekomsolutions/openmrs-module-initializer/readme/addresshierarchy.md

 ### Further examples:
 * Find out more how the Address Hierarchy module at https://wiki.openmrs.org/display/docs/Address+Hierarchy+Module
 * Find out more about the address template at https://wiki.openmrs.org/x/OgTX
-* A full configuration example at https://github.com/openmrs/ozone-distro-cambodia/tree/main/configs/openmrs_config/addresshierarchy
+* A full configuration example for Haiti at https://github.com/mekomsolutions/openmrs-config-haiti/tree/master/configuration/addresshierarchy
 * Please look at the test configuration folder for sample import files for all domains, see [here](../api/src/test/resources/testAppDataDir/configuration).